Dark Matter Induced Brownian Motion: The Detection Method

-We assume here that DM couples dominantly to nucleons in an isospin conserving manner, and throughout the paper we assume $^{12}$C as target material motivated by the use of graphene as reflective material \cite{doi:10.1063/1.4795787} and tunable oscillators \cite{GrapheneOscillator}.
-Actually, our suggested method does not necessarily rely on laser interferometers.
-Any monitoring of the targets with high precision can be employed.
+We assume that DM couples dominantly to nucleons in an isospin conserving manner, and throughout the paper we assume $^{12}$C as target material motivated by the use of graphene as reflective material \cite{doi:10.1063/1.4795787} and tunable oscillators \cite{GrapheneOscillator} which might be able to give us a light, tunable mirror in a laboratory size interferometer.
+Actually, the physics in this letter is not related to (laser) interferometers.
+We only require a precise measurement of the position and/or velocity of a macroscopic object.
+To our knowledge laser interferometers are the best technology for that purpose and therefore we will consider them as an example.
+Other potential technologies could be, for instance, magnetic resonance force microscopy, see \cite{Barabanov:2018eec} and references therein or optically levitated microspheres, cf.\ \cite{Kawasaki:2018xak}.
+Therefore, we encourage the reader to be open-minded and consider our proposal independently from that.